Hydrogen and Renewable Energy Take Center Stage in Türkiye-Japan Energy Collaboration

 See also: Denmark strengthens cooperation with China for green transition and climate negotiations

 On Türkiye's part, the nation is committed to tripling its renewable energy capacity by 2053 as it strives to achieve a carbon-neutral economy.
-Nuclear energy is a primary consideration as Türkiye seeks to reduce the role of coal in generation.
+Nuclear energy is a primary consideration as Türkiye seeks to reduce the role of coal in electricity generation.

 Currently, Russia is in the process of constructing Türkiye's first nuclear power plant, Akkuyu, on the Mediterranean coast.
 This development has the potential to reduce Türkiye's reliance on foreign gas imports.
 Türkiye's long-term vision includes increasing its nuclear electricity production capacity to 20 gigawatts, nearly four times the capacity that the Akkuyu plant is expected to generate when fully operational.